FernandoBasso/dev-how-to/functional-javascript/basic.md

 const log = console.log.bind(console);
 ```

-You want to loop over a list of stuff, and console.log that stuff.
+You want to loop over a list of stuff, and log that stuff.
 People often do this:

 ```js
 forEach(value => log(value), ['x', 'y', 'z']);